-Whether it's the gift race, the travel preparation marathon, the culinary preparations or the mountain of things to do at work before leaving for the holidays, all reasons seem good to be stressed during the holiday season.
+Whether it's the gift race, the travel prep marathon, the culinary preparations or the mountain of things to do at work before you leave for the holidays, all reasons seem good to be stressed during the holiday season.

 Here are some signs to look out for that indicate you may need to take a few minutes to breathe:

 - Tightness in the teeth or jaw;

 - Accelerated breathing or high heart rate in a sedentary moment (sitting, lying down);

 - Feeling of not knowing where to turn (or being a hen with no head); ;

 - Feeling of alarm or panic for some trivial reason.

 In these cases, it is better to stop what you are doing and practice either: 4-4-8 breathing (inhale 4s, hold the breath 4s and exhale 8s) or cardiac coherence for 1 to 2 minutes.
 If we have more time, we could do a Jacobson relaxation or a 5-10 minute mindfulness meditation session.

 With a little luck, the routine can be maintained for a few days off.
 Here I am not saying to act as if you are going to work, but rather to stick to the outline of a normal day.

 Here are some examples :